-Supermarine Bowmen is associated with the Supermarine Sports and Social Club base at South Marston, Swindon, Wiltshire.
+Supermarine Bowmen is associated with the Supermarine Sports Club based at South Marston, Swindon, Wiltshire.
 The club forms part of the Dorset and Wiltshire Archery Association and is affiliated to the Grand Western Archery Society and the Grand National Archery Society.

 We have an outdoor club hut and range that has room for 14 targets.
 During the indoor season we shoot in the sports hall in the main building.